- Global Governance Colloquium Series

-The Centre works closely with the United Nations Office in Geneva (UNOG) to co-organise two International Geneva Luncheons every semester with the support of the Canton and City of Geneva.
+The Centre works closely with the United Nations Office in Geneva (UNOG) to co-organise up to two International Geneva Luncheons every semester with the support of the Canton and City of Geneva.
 The seminars bring together senior management at the UN with guest professors and Graduate Institute faculty to reflect on cutting edge ideas about institutions and governance emerging in current scholarly research.

-International Geneva Luncheons organised in 2016 include:
+International Geneva Luncheons organised in 2017 include:

 - "How the Rise of Public-Private Partnerships is Changing International Governance" - Liliana Andonova, Professor of International Relations/Political Science, The Graduate Institute (08 December 2017)

 - "How can international agreements be designed to improve international cooperation?" - Barbara Koremenos, Associate Professor, Department of Political Science, University of Michigan (18 May 2017)